droe/acefile/apidoc/index.rst

 header is called ``MAIN`` header; it contains the magic bytes ``**ACE**`` at offset +7 and describes the archive volume.
-Subsequent headers are either ``FILE`` or ``RECOVERY`` headers.  ``FILE`` headers describe archive members and preceed the compressed data bytes, while ``RECOVERY`` headers contain error correction data.
+Subsequent headers are either ``FILE`` or ``RECOVERY`` headers.  ``FILE`` headers describe archive members and precede the compressed data bytes, while ``RECOVERY`` headers contain error correction data.
 Originally, in ACE 1.0, all headers used 32 bit length fields.
 With ACE 2.0, alternative 64 bit versions of these headers were introduced to support files larger than 2 GB.